Is an annual fee credit card worth it? Definitely a question all consumers should ask (or think about) before signing up for a new credit card.

 Unfortunately, there are no set rules for figuring out if your spending amount warrants an annual fee credit card.
 Depending on your card, what you spend, and what you spend it on will determine if an annual fee credit card is worth it.
 The table below gives a sense for if an annual fee card might be worth it based on annual spending, but it is not the hard and fast rule.

 It’s a basic example assuming a credit card providing 2% cash back on all purchases, but it gets the point across.
 The more you spend, the more an annual fee card will pay back.

-Also, keep in mind, >$0 pay back is not alway good.
+Also, keep in mind, >$0 pay back is not always good.
 If you could be getting even more with a no annual fee card, you should.
-There is always opportunity cost to consider.
+There is always an opportunity cost to consider.

 What Do You Spend Your Money On?

 Now we’re getting into the fun (complicated) part.

 Some cards offer a simple cash back percentage on all purchases (like the new Apple Card that debuted in 2019).
 Usually, these types of cards are free ones.